ppaltsokas/virtual-me-chatbot-v2/README.md

 A modern, interactive portfolio website that combines a traditional CV/resume with an AI-powered chatbot.
 This application serves as your **online professional presence** where visitors can view your experience, projects, and skills, then have a conversation with an AI version of you that knows about your work, education, and projects.

+> **Note:** This project was built with the help of AI tools (primarily Cursor AI).
+This README is written as a beginner's guide—partly for others learning, but mostly so I remember what I did when I come back to this after a long time! 😄

 ## 🎯 What This App Is

 This is a **two-in-one application**: